INTO George Mason University and the Ángel Cabrera Global Center

 Academic Programs, Services & Administration

-George Mason University offers academic International Year One (undergraduate) and Pathways programs at the Fairfax, Arlington, Science and Technology, and Songdo campuses as well as English Language programs based in Fairfax.
+George Mason University offers academic International Year One (undergraduate) and Pathways programs at the Fairfax, Arlington, Science and Technology, and Songdo, Korea campuses as well as English Language programs based in Fairfax.
 All programs are administered through the Academic Division of INTO Mason, which functions as the academic department for English Language studies and services university-wide—reporting directly to the University Provost.

 Academic Programs